-Meeting higher expectations requires effective call center management—including continually reviewing and improving call center processes and agent capabilities.
-Read on to learn what successful call center management looks like.
+Given the enduring popularity of the phone as a support channel, your inbound call center plays a vital role in shaping the customer experience.
+Meeting higher expectations requires more effective call center management, including continually reviewing and improving call center processes and agent capabilities.
+Read on to learn successful call center strategies and best practices.

 What is call center management?

 Call center management is how call center leaders oversee daily call center operations.
 Call center managers are responsible for both customer satisfaction and agent satisfaction.
 Running a call center entails:

 - Hiring and training agents